 Some courses receive more applications than the number of places available.
 In this situation we will also assess your education, work and other relevant experience.

 Applicants are best placed to successfully undertake this qualification if they have language, literacy and numeracy skills that align to Level 4 of the Australian Core Skills Framework (ACSF).

-Prior to enrolment, all applicants will be required to complete a literacy and numeracy assessment.
+Prior to enrolment, all applicants will be required to attend an interview and complete a literacy and numeracy assessment.